 The Pew Charitable Trusts is driven by the power of knowledge to solve today's most challenging problems.
 Pew applies a rigorous, analytical approach to improve public policy, inform the public and stimulate civic life.

 Photo on previous page: From the lab of 2007 Pew Scholar Peter Mohler.
 Adult ventricular cardiomyocytes depicting the critical membrane domains and cytoskeletal networks that regulate cardiac excitability.

 The current grant level is $240,000; $60,000 per year for a four-year period.
 In 2014, Pew will name the next Class of Pew Scholars.
 For the 30th series of awards, to be made in 2014, one nomination will be invited from each of the participating institutions.
 Participating institutions have been selected on the basis of the scope of their work in biomedical research and recommended to The Pew Charitable Trusts by the National Advisory Committee of the Program.
-The 2013 application is now closed.
-The 2014 application will open on August 1st 2013.
+As of August 1, 2013, the application for the 2014 award is open.

 Below you will find more information on the Program.

 Stay updated with Pew News Now!
 We invite you to sign up to receive our weekly e-mail newsletter.

 The Pew Charitable Trusts announces the 2012 Pew Scholars in the Biomedical Sciences.
 Read more